 I was amazed that the ferry managed to cross without hitting any of the small private boats swarming over the water.
 Or maybe it’s the other way around, and I should say it was amazing that none of those little boats hit us.

 If you take the ferry across, expect to wait a bit, since the crowds are big.
 When you get to the other side, you have to get off even if you intend to take the return trip right away.
 Disembark and then just join the crowd waiting to board again.

 Take a paid boat ride

 Another option is to take one of the official sail or motorboat rides on offer, for a price.
 Click on this link to see the tickets that are already listed.
 One of them involves riding a tall ship as it takes part in the “sail-out” on August 16.
 It’s pricey, but I think that’s the one I might go for.

 Other companies will also offer paid boat rides, and I’ll post them here when they publish their offers.

 If it’s anything like the 2015 edition, you’ll find musical groups performing, demonstrations, exhibits, and so on as you wander by the ships.
 When I get more information, I’ll add it here.

 Sail Amsterdam is free.
 Of course, you might end up spending money for things like food or a boat ride, but there is no admission charge.
 How could they possibly charge admission to an event that covers such a large area of land and water?

-If you’re planning a trip to SAIL Amsterdam this summer, check out my series of articles on small museums in Amsterdam!
+If you’re planning a trip to SAIL Amsterdam this summer, check out my series on small museums and other sights to see in Amsterdam!

 Where is SAIL Amsterdam?